This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 Additionally, one should avoid sequential memory accesses, where the result of memory read determines the location of a second access to memory, since these can not be executed in parallel.

 Application.
 A common application of this technique is in B-trees, which are balanced search trees holding a set of sorted elements.
 Classic binary search trees have an indirection at every level of the tree.
 B-trees on the other hand store \(B\) values in each node.
-This reduces the height of the tree from \(\log_2(n)\) to \(\log_(B+1)(n)\), and efficiently uses a cacheline by reading \(B\) values from it at once, rather than just a single value.
+This reduces the height of the tree from \(\log_2(n)\) to \(\log_{B+1}(n)\), and efficiently uses a cacheline by reading \(B\) values from it at once, rather than just a single value.

 Our MPHF, PtrHash, internally uses Elias-Fano (EF) coding (Elias 1974; Fano 1971) to compactly encode sequences of integers.
 We introduce a CacheLineEF version, that overall uses a bit more space, but stores the information to retrieve each value in a single cache line.
 That way, we can still compress the data, while not paying with more memory accesses.

-2.3 Interleaving Memory Accesses
+3.3 Interleaving Memory Accesses Link to heading

 As already discussed, CPU pipelines can execute many instructions ahead.
 This also means that the CPU will already fetch memory for upcoming instructions whenever it can.
 For example, in a for-loop where each iteration reads a single independent memory address, the CPU can fetch memory a number of iterations ahead. ahead.